Ready to create an LLC?

 Step 4: Publish your LLC name

 In a few states to finish creating your LLC, you must publish a legal notice.
 This is done for several consecutive weeks in a newspaper.
-Once you’ve done this, the newspaper will give you an “affidavit of publication” to submit.

-Step 5: Prepare operating agreement
+Step 5: Prepare an operating agreement

 Even though only a few states require operating agreements, all LLCs should have one.

-An operating agreement outlines the rules, boundaries, and expectations between the business owners.
+If you are running your LLC with others, an operating agreement is the rules, boundaries, and expectations between the business owners.
 It also pre-determines outcomes if specific situations arise.
 (If it sounds a lot like a contract, that’s because it is!)
-For example, your operating agreement should spell out:

 - what percentage of the business each of you owns